coldsilk/docker-qbittorrentvpn/README.md

 Put `vpn_down.sh` and/or `vpn_up.sh` in the `/config` directory.
 You must make the scripts executable yourself, eg. `chmod +x /config/vpn_down.sh`. `/config/vpn_down.sh` runs every health check failure and `/config/vpn_up.sh` runs every health check success.

-<h2 id="notes_vpn_down_file">Notes on VPN_DOWN_FILE</h2>
+<h2 id="notes_vpn_down_file">Notes on VPN_DOWN_FILE (default: enabled)</h2>

-On health check failure, writes the file "`/config/vpn_down`" (no file extension).
+On health check failures that cause a restarts, it writes the file `/config/vpn_down` (no file extension).
+If set to 1, the file will be deleted after the first successful health check.
+If set to 2, the file won't be deleted.
 This can be an external way to observe the VPN state without root/sudo permission.
-It will be deleted after a successful connection.
-It contains a timestamp in the form of: `seconds_since_epoch %Y-%m-%d_%H:%M:%S.%4N` eg. 1713565909 2024-04-19_18:31:49.2800
+I use it to know when to restart other containers that I have proxied to this one.
+It contains a timestamp in the form of: `seconds_since_epoch %Y-%m-%d_%H:%M:%S.%4N` eg. 1713565909 2024-04-19_18:31:49.2800 The write mode is append so it can also be used as a log to know how many times and when the container has been restarted.

 <h2 id="notes_vpn_conf_switch">Notes on VPN_CONF_SWITCH (default: enabled)</h2>

-Name your openvpn file "`default.ovpn`" (name required) or wireguard file "`wg0.conf`" (name required).
-For openvpn, put this 1 file in "`/config/openvpn/`", for wireguard "`/config/wireguard/`".
-Put all extra vpn confs in "`/config/openvpn_confs`", for wireguard "`/config/wireguard_confs`".
+Name your openvpn file `default.ovpn` (name required) or wireguard file `wg0.conf` (name required).
+For openvpn, put this 1 file in `/config/openvpn/`, for wireguard `/config/wireguard/`.
+Put all extra vpn confs in `/config/openvpn_confs`, for wireguard `/config/wireguard_confs`.
 On health check failure, a file from the `*_confs` directory is copied to `/config`.
 To disable, set VPN_CONF_SWITCH=0.

 <h2 id="notes_dns_servers">Note on the DNS servers</h2>